joaquindk/react-native-tinder-navigator/README.md

 ## Motivation

 The component was implemented due to the lack of this type of transition in other libraries such as react-navigation.
 At the moment in which this was developed, react-navigation did not provide screen transitions from left to right, and the header transitions were difficult to customise.
-We have thereafter integrated this project into others that are using react-navigation with excellen results, given that this navigator behaves as any other screen in the app.
+We have thereafter integrated this project into others that are using react-navigation with excellent results, given that this navigator behaves as any other screen in the app.

 ## Installation